ka5j/mechanic_ai_assistant/README.md

 ---

-## 💡 Future Plans
+## Future Plans

-- ✅ Voice integration with Twilio
+- Voice integration with Twilio
-- ✅ Google Calendar adapter (real-time sync)
+- Google Calendar adapter (real-time sync)
-- ✅ Booking confirmation via SMS
+- Booking confirmation via SMS
-- ✅ Dynamic service pricing and durations
+- Dynamic service pricing and durations
-- ✅ Persistent session handling
+- Persistent session handling
-- ✅ Web dashboard for admins
+- Web dashboard for admins

 ---

-## 🧠 Built With
+## Built With

-- 🧠 OpenAI GPT-3.5 (LLM assistant)
+- OpenAI GPT-3.5 (LLM assistant)
-- 🕘 `ics` Python package for calendar handling
+- `ics` Python package for calendar handling
-- 🧪 `pytest` for testing
-- 🛠️ Built from scratch in pure Python with clean architecture
+- Built from scratch in pure Python with clean architecture

 ---

-## 🧑‍💻 Author
+## Author

-**Krish Ahuja**
+**Krish**
 Built as a foundation for a production-grade AI receptionist for mechanic shops and service-based businesses.

 ---

-## 📜 License
+## License

-This project is under the MIT License — feel free to fork, modify, and extend as needed.
+Copyright © 2025 ka5j

+This software is proprietary and confidential.
+All rights reserved.

+You may not modify, reuse, redistribute, or sell any part of this project without express written permission from the author.

+This software is protected under applicable intellectual property laws.